project-fractal/WP3/Components/WP3T35-03 LEDEL/README.md

 In this component we present some examples of the LEDEL library installed in different emulation images of a RISC-V hardaware.

-## Index
+## Contents

 ### 1. Docker images

-Two docker images with the tools needed to execute and compile EDDL code are available:
+Three docker images with the tools needed to make use of the LEDEL library has been developed:

-  #### 1.1: EDDL standard compilation Image:
+  #### 1.1: LEDEL using the Isar RISC-V layer developed by Siemens:

+  In this docker image an emulation of a RISC-V hardware can be run, in which the LEDEL library has been alredy installed.
+This docker image allows any user to compile and execute code using the LEDEL library and includes some examples to ilustrate how to do it.

   Avaliable via:
   ```docker pull solverml/ledel:isar_riscv```